vaibhavraghavan/HAMS-MREL/readme.md

 Current version: 2.0

 The binary for Windows is available in the **Bin** folder.
 Use it together with the available .dll file.
-This was compiled using ifort and Visual Studio 2022.
+This was compiled using OneAPI 2022 (ifort) and Visual Studio 2019.

 ## Installation and Usage